 College Credit Plus

-Online taught by a Rhodes State instructor
+Online taught by Rhodes State faculty.

 To participate in College Credit Plus, a student must: